SCECcode/CFM_web/schema/CFM6/doc/README.txt

 	  olln - oblique left-lateral normal

 ID Comments
-   Notes about when the CFM team has put in a USGS request for a new QFault ID.
+   Notes about when the CFM team has put in a request to the USGS for a new QFault ID.

 USGS ID
    The USGS QFaults ID.